On a robust risk measurement approach for capital determination errors minimization: Introduction

 \section{Introduction}

-The attention to risk measures from a theoretical point of view has been raised in mathematical finance and insurance since the seminal paper of \cite{Artzner1999}.
-From there, an entire stream of literature has proposed and discussed distinct features, including axiom sets, dual representations and mathematical and statistical properties.
-We suggest \cite{Follmer2015} and \cite{Follmer2016} for a recent review of this theory.
-See \cite{Emmer2015} for a discussion and comparison of proprieties among standard risk measures, which including variance, Value at Risk (VaR), Expected Shortfall (ES), and Expectile Value at Risk (EVaR).
-Despite the investigations carried out in this regard, there is still no consensus about a definitive set of proprieties or the best risk measure for practical matters.
-In this context, there is scope for proposing new risk measurement approaches, such as \cite{furman2017gini}, \cite{Righi2017a} and \cite{Righirobust:2018}.
+The interest in risk measures with interpretation as capital determination from a theoretical point of view has been raised in mathematical finance and insurance since the seminal paper of \cite{Artzner1999}.
+From there, an entire stream of literature has proposed and discussed distinct features, including axiom sets, dual representations, mathematical and statistical properties.
+We suggest \cite{follmer2015axiomatic} and \cite{Follmer2016} for a recent review of this theory.
+See \cite{Emmeretal:2015} for a discussion and comparison of properties of popular risk measures, which include variance, Value at Risk (VaR), Expected Shortfall (ES), and Expectile Value at Risk (EVaR).